SitaaronKL/PennApps/README.md

 **Built with ❤️ for PennApps Hackathon**

-*Hinge 2 represents the future of authentic online dating - where meaningful connections are discovered through deep personality understanding rather than superficial judgments.*
+*TasteMatch represents the future of authentic online dating - where meaningful connections are discovered through deep personality understanding rather than superficial judgments.*